Hounfor/The-Big-Deal-Add-On/README.md

 – Fixed a bug with an excessive number of rewards in the WW episode.

+Version 1.5

+– A new flashpoint campaign, you can start it in Cadiz (DC), where the first episode appears from time to time.
+It's not nearly as big as TBD, but you'll still find tons of references, conversations, mini-bosses, and great loot.
+The campaign is designed for the early game phases: it will be quite difficult for a medium-light company, more or less ok for a medium company, for heavy 'Mechs it should be easy.
+TIME FOR SPITE AND VIOLENCE!

+– Two new 'Mechs: Crab CRB-27sl and a new unique 'Mech that you can get as a reward for the campaign.

+– A new Ronin you can hire.
+Or not hire, who knows but you?

+– 5 new events, including one random one.

+– 4 new logos for your company.

+– Added new text descriptions for conversations in the campaign.

+– TBD now uses the Extended Conversations mod.
+CWolf's permission has been received.

+– The way of adding new factions and ammunition to the Rail Gun has been changed especially for Warenwolf (aka MRB).
+Now the BEX source files are not overwritten; instead, the corresponding code is “injected” through ModTek.

+– The “Ruins” tag for all planets on the star map has finally been fixed, and this now works not only for a new career, but also for current saves.
+Many thanks to mcb for the scripts for this.

+– Star systems are no longer overwritten during installation (except for Inner End, there was a typo that can only be corrected manually through overwriting).

+– One new condition has been added to the “Oldtimer” event; now, in order to purchase Warhammer 6Rk from Bob Kurita, you will need to complete at least the first episode of the new campaign in any way.
+All previous launch conditions are also still in place.

+– Slightly increased the chance of triggering the Crafty Hands event.

+– Slightly changed Yang's thoughts for Phoenix 4R.

+– Fixed a typo in the list of rewards for the WW episode, branch B.

+– Updated Xotl tables for SLRoyal.

+– All custom tanks in flashpoints have had their tags slightly adjusted.

+– The General you fight in the BS episode has been remade.
+No changes to the loadout, just a fix.

+– Added a loader for the artillery turret in the TBD episode in the CAC-C version.

+– Updated mod.json in the CAC-C version.

+– Updated patch for compatibility with Solaris 7.

+– Updated data for manual entry.

+– The emergency zip has been updated in case new flashpoints break.

+– In the flashpoint The Opportunist, the starting tag is disabled.
+This means that you can still play TBD, it’s just that this flashpoint will not respawn constantly, but after a while if you have other flashpoints.

+– Fixed a bug with an excessive number of rewards in the WW episode.

+I would like to express my gratitude to mcb, MRB and Kierk for technical assistance, Keivar for the general idea, Holda-volk for the work on fine-tuning the portraits, Lullbaby of me for the face of the main antagonist, and I would especially like to say thanks to Perry Chalmers for proofreading 33 pages of texts for the new campaign.
+And, of course, to everyone whom I might have forgotten to mention, but who in one way or another contributed to the release of TBD 1.5.
+You're all cool and wonderful, you know?

+If you are using the Solaris 7 mod, then before installing version 1.5, be sure to delete the Extended Conversations folder in your Mods – TBD 1.5 now uses this mod too, but a newer version.

+ATTENTION: While version 1.5 is still save compatible and should run pretty well on the current BEX installation, I would still recommend doing a clean install due to changes to the star map and factions.
+Let me remind you that it's not necessary to delete CAB when reinstalling all your mods, only BEX and other mods.

 # FAQ:
 – I installed this mod and it doesn't work!